An appraiser performs an estimation that leads to an opinion of value.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a residence.
+Generally speaking, the Sales Comparison Approach is the most definite indicator of worth of a residential property.

 If you need to take care of an estate.